kolkhis/lac/src/u4lab.md

 ---

-- NOTE: If you're adding cron jobs to the crontab as the root user, you can also specify the user to run the command as.
+- NOTE: If you're adding system-wide cron jobs (`/etc/crontab`), you can also specify the user to run the command as.
   ```bash
   * * * * * <user> <command>
   ```